Ibaslogic/Ibaslogic/src/posts/2020-01-27-react-tutorial-for-beginners/react-tutorial-for-beginners.md

 If you are aiming to build a modern website or app that require high performance and safety, then, a knowledge of React is necessary!

 Today, many developers and site owners now embrace web technologies and frameworks built on React.
-Some of these include the [Gatsby site framework](/blog/gatsby-tutorial-from-scratch-for-beginners/ "Gatsby tutorial") and the [WordPress custom blocks](https://wordpress.org/gutenberg/ "WordPress custom blocks") in the Gutenberg post editor.
+Some of these include the [Gatsby site framework](/blog/gatsby-tutorial-from-scratch-for-beginners/ "Gatsby tutorial") and the [WordPress blocks](https://wordpress.org/gutenberg/ "WordPress custom blocks") in the Gutenberg post editor.

+These are just to name a few.

-As you can see learning React is necessary if you want to become a present-day developer.
+What this means is that you cannot escape learning React if you want to become a present-day developer.

 In this React tutorial, you will learn the React JS fundamentals.
 Besides, you will be able to build React application and deploy on the web.

 Later in the series, you will get to [learn the React Hooks](/blog/react-hooks-tutorial/ "React Hooks tutorial").
 What they are and how they will make writing React code a breeze for you.

-Once you are well-grounded with React, [building a Static site generator like Gatsby](/blog/gatsby-tutorial-from-scratch-for-beginners/ "Gatsby tutorial") will be a piece a cake.
+Once you are well-grounded with React, [following a Gatsby site project](/blog/gatsby-tutorial-from-scratch-for-beginners/ "Gatsby tutorial") or some other once that are built on it will be a piece a cake.

-## Prerequisite
+<p style="font-size: 1.5rem; line-height: 1.3777em;
+margin-bottom: 1.8rem;
+font-weight: 600; padding-top: 1.4em;">Prerequisite</p>

 Before you go ahead with this React tutorial, please make sure you have: